Import - Advanced¶

 If you select the folder name left of the Location name in Editor Mode, the corresponding folder will be opened in Windows File Explorer.

-- present4D Projects can have many different types of content, including:
+- VR-Suite Projects can have many different types of content, including:

 Here is a sample Project folder tree structure with all the content in the Input folder so it is ready for Advanced Import: